david-zaletanski/MarkdownInStaticHTML/README.md

-# Markdown-Codehighlight
+# MarkdownInStaticHTML

-A demo project that utilizes the Showdown and HighlightJS frameworks to enable markdown to HTML conversion and code highlighting.
+**README Updated:** 1/28/18

+A simple demo of how to create static HTML pages with content written in Markdown, with full code highlighting support, using Javascript.
+Two libraries are used **ShowdownJS** and **HighlightJS** to implement this.